 Museum Campus Chicago

 Closed Christmas Day

 - 26 million artifacts, including SUE, the world's largest, most complete T. rex.

-- Evolving Planet — 4 billion years of life on Earth
+- Travel through 4 billion years of life on Earth in Evolving Planet.

 - CityPASS includes an All-Access Pass to special exhibitions.

 - CityPASS includes a film in the 3D theater sponsored by Ernst & Young, LLP.

 Present CityPASS booklet or printed/mobile voucher at Will Call (far right cashier desk, below CityPASS sign — inside the South entrance) for Express VIP entry and to skip the main ticket lines.
 Then, go directly to the 3D Theater to secure a show time.
 Admission to special exhibitions and 3D film require timed entry and are subject to availability.

 Open through January 4, 2015

 From the inside out, every living thing—including humans—is a machine built to survive, move, and discover.
 Investigate the marvels of natural engineering in The Machine Inside: Biomechanics.